-Configuring MVR Use the Multicast > MVR (Configure Domain) page to enable MVR globally on the Domain Settings switch, and select the VLAN that will serve as the sole channel for common multicast streams supported by the service provider.
+Configuring MVR Use the Multicast > MVR (Configure Domain) page to enable MVR globally on the switch, and select the VLAN that will serve as the sole channel for common multicast streams supported by the service provider.

 - Domain ID An independent multicast domain.
 (Range: 1-5) - MVR Status When MVR is enabled on the switch, any multicast data associated with an MVR group is sent from all designated source ports, to all receiver ports that have registered to receive data from that multicast group.
 (Default: Disabled) - MVR VLAN Identifier of the VLAN that serves as the channel for streaming multicast services using MVR.
-MVR source ports should be configured as members of the MVR VLAN (see "Adding Static Members to VLANs" on page 158), but MVR receiver ports should not be manually configured as members of this VLAN.
+MVR source ports should be configured as members of the MVR VLAN (see "Adding Static Members to VLANs" on page 165), but MVR receiver ports should not be manually configured as members of this VLAN.
 (Default: 1) - MVR Running Status Indicates whether or not all necessary conditions in the MVR environment are satisfied.
-Running status is Active as long as MVR is enabled, the specified MVR VLAN exists, and a source port with a valid link has been configured (see "Configuring MVR Interface Status" on page 569). - ◆ MVR Current Learned Groups The number of MVR groups currently assigned to this domain. - Forwarding Priority The CoS priority assigned to all multicast traffic forwarded into this domain.
-(Range: 0-7, where 7 is the highest priority) - This parameter can be used to set a high priority for low-latency multicast traffic such as a video-conference, or to set a low priority for normal multicast traffic not sensitive to latency. - Upstream Source IP The source IP address assigned to all MVR control packets sent upstream on the specified domain.
+Running status is Active as long as MVR is enabled, the specified MVR VLAN exists, and a source port with a valid link has been configured (see "Configuring MVR Interface Status" on page 599). - MVR Current Learned Groups The number of MVR groups currently assigned to this domain. - Upstream Source IP The source IP address assigned to all MVR control packets sent upstream on the specified domain.
 By default, all MVR reports sent upstream use a null source IP address.